oracle-samples/netsuite-suitecloud-samples/copy-value-to-item-column/README.md

 * `fieldChanged` - Defines the function that is executed when a field is changed by a user or client call.

+# Customization Details
+The customization for this use case includes:
+* A custom field (Billing Item) to select an item by UPC code
+* A custom list (Billing Items) to store products with UPC codes
+* An item record to test the implementation of UPC code selection
+* A custom form to be used as a custom billing item invoice
+* A client script triggered on the fieldChanged entry point

 # Test the Solution
 1. Go to Transactions > Sales > Create Invoices (Administrator) to create a new invoice.
 2. In the Custom Form field, select your custom Billing Item Invoice form.